 Other treatment options for ED include lifestyle improvements (e.g., exercise, diet, quitting smoking, limiting alcohol use), surgery, penile vacuum pumps, and other ED medications.
-Every treatment comes with risks and benefits that you should fully understand before moving forward with any treatment plan.
+Every treatment comes with risks and benefits that you should fully understand before moving forward with it.

-To complete a comprehensive medical history during your online assessment, you need to enter your most recent blood pressure range from within the last 6 months.
+Blood pressure is an important factor in determining whether it is safe for you to use prescription ED medication.
+To complete your online visit, it is essential that you are accurate and honest about your blood pressure and that it was taken within the last 6 months.
+When used improperly, these medications can cause serious harm or even death.
 If you haven’t had your blood pressure taken within the last 6 months, you can get a free blood pressure range at most retail pharmacies or at a clinic.